We partner with local makers and independent brands to bring you local authenticity and unique experiences to explore your creativity.

 In 2017 she left the 9-to-5 life to pursue her side hustle full time!
 At the time, Rachelle just opened Maker's Loft and had a small workspace upstairs that was available for rent.
 Xela immediately jumped on the opportunity.
 There she grew her alteration business and would host monthly Pop-Up Shops for her designs.
 It was in 2019 she joined forces with Rachelle to open Maker’s Loft Boutique, where she continues to offer her alteration services and sell her upcycled designs and vintage finds.

-A Bay Area native, artist and entrepreneur.
-Generations of her family living working and living in Oakland goes back to her great grandmother on her mother's side.
-For her, it’s a dream come true to own a business on the same street as the Oakland Tribune Tower, where her father worked his first job as a paperboy.
+is Bay Area native, artist and entrepreneur.
+It all started with her maternal great grandmother, Nana.
+For three generations, Rachelle’s family has proudly been living and working in Oakland.
+40 years later, it is a dream come true for Rachelle to own a business on the same street as the Oakland Tribune Tower, where her father’s first job was—as a paperboy.

 After investing eleven years of her life to her patience in the dental field, Rachelle left to pursue her art and began featuring her paintings at Oakland’s First Fridays, Art and Soul Festival, and many shows around the Bay Area.
 Those experiences ignited the desire to share the opportunity to create art with others by starting a mobile paint party company.
 Rachelle started her first company, Art Beat Events out of the trunk of her car and would pop-up at local bars, restaurants and corporate events.